GitHubOliverB/Case_Studies/README.md

-# Clothing_Case_Study
+# Data Cleaning - Clothing Case Study
- A small case study with a dataset about orderer shirts.
-The goal is to predict if a customer will return the order.
+ A small case study with a dataset about orderer shirts & other cloths.
+In this section we handle the 'Data Cleaning'.